[API] Configuration option to automatically set up users (VM, repository, invite)

 new_users_are_activeflag in the default config file (this skips the user agreement step)

-#12 Updated by Tom Clegg about 5 years ago
+#12 Updated by Tom Clegg over 6 years ago

 - Subject changed from [API] [Draft] Configuration option to automatically set up users (VM, repository, invite) to [API] Configuration option to automatically set up users (VM, repository, invite)